 The Corporation conducts a portion of its operations from leased facilities, which include manufacturing and service facilities, administrative offices, and warehouses.
-In addition, the Corporation leases vehicles, machinery, and office equipment under operating leases.
+In addition, the Corporation leases machinery and office equipment under operating leases.
 Our leases have remaining lease terms ranging from approximately 1 year to 15 years, some of which include options for renewals, escalations, or terminations.
-Rental expenses for all operating leases amounted to \$42 million, \$41 million, and \$37 million for the years ended December 31, 2021, 2020, and 2019, respectively.
+Rental expenses for all operating leases amounted to \$42 million, \$42 million, and \$41 million for the years ended December 31, 2022, 2021, and 2020, respectively.